Pleasure Island Walking Tour 10am - noon on Sunday June 2nd , 2019

 Friends of Pleasure Island President Bob McLaughlin will conduct a free walking tour of the former Pleasure Island amusement park at Edgewater Office Park, located off of Audubon Road in Wakefield (Rte.
 128, Exit 42).
 This event is open to the public.
 Participants will meet in the first parking lot on the left after entering Edgewater Office Park.

 These photos are from past tours.
 These tours are a lot of fun, we've been doing these for 15 years and every tour is different.
-We will be showing a video slideshow of photos from all 3 of Bob's books on Pleasure Island, Freedomland, and Magic Mountain at the end of the tour.
+We will be showing a brand new video slideshow of photos from all 3 of Bob's books on Pleasure Island, Freedomland, and Magic Mountain at the end of the tour.
 Also, Pleasure Island 1959-1969 will be available and Bob will be happy to sign them.